szymonmichalski/starid-1/docs/comments.md

 find star triangles in the image, and candidate stars that meet the constraints implicit within the triangle. these constraints are effectively the rules for candidate stars. for example, if a triangle consists of star pairs ab and bc, then the third side is ac.

+*constraint* remove pairs from constraint sides. these are sides shared by two triangles.
+*reduce2* remove star pairs that don't agree with both a constraint side and another side.

+*reduce1* remove star pairs that don't agree with another side.

+*stars in three sides* find stars that are present in sidea, sideb, and sidec.

+*stars in two sides* find stars that are present in both sidea and sideb.

+*merge stars* merge a group of stars into another group of stars

+**triangle side**

+for adding, finding, removing, etc star pairs to a triangle side.

 **pairs over whole sky**

 provides quick access to all of the star pairs within a given radius. the underlying data structure is a form of map or hash map for efficient searching.